-Leszno’s established Friday-Saturday format was unchanged, with an afternoon block of displays between 4:45pm and 7:45pm, and a two-and-a-half-hour block of sunset performances, that saw many acts fly again, but either in different combinations, or with the addition of pyrotechnics both in the air and on the ground.
+Leszno’s established Friday-Saturday format was unchanged, with a three hour block of flying displays starting just before 5pm.
+This is followed by a short break and a two-and-a-half-hour block of sunset performances that saw many acts fly again, but either in different combinations, or with the addition of pyrotechnics both in the air and on the ground.

 The Antidotum organisers have spoken before about how they aim to maintain variety in each year’s line-up, and this was evident in an expanded flying program in comparison with previous editions.
 Many of those acts which were returning made sure to bring something new to the show, with the Flying Bulls displaying a collection of four warbirds (rather than one in 2020) and acts such as Marek Choim’s Extra 330SC and the Aerosparx Display Team developing new and spectacular sequences, integrated with ground-launched fireworks.